-- An asterisk (*) in the upper right corner of the pricing sign means the item won’t be reordered.
+- An asterisk (*) in the upper-right corner of the pricing sign means the item won’t be restocked.
 So if it's a favorite, you should stock up.

-- Prices ending in $0.88 or $0.00 could mean the store's manager marked it down to move the product faster.
+- Prices ending in $0.88 or 0.00 could mean the store's manager marked on returned merchandise that is still in good condition.

 3. Look for Costco coupons.

 You can find a number of Costco coupons and discounts for various items in Costco's coupon book.
 Just remember that you must present the paper coupon to the cashier to redeem the offer or deal.

 4. Search third-party coupon and deals sites, too.